The Schwinger action principle for classical systems: Action principles and infinitesimal variations

 with the Schwinger ``Lagrangian'' operator given by

+The above can easily be generalized to the case of several particles.
+Using an upper index to identify different particles, $\mathscr{\hat{L}}_{S}$ can be written as

-The Schwinger action principle has an interpretation as a stationary principle for velocity-independent forces, though in a more abstract sense than Hamilton's.
+Finally, the Schwinger action principle has an interpretation as a stationary principle for the special case of velocity-independent forces, though in a more abstract sense than Hamilton's.
 Consider the complete set of orthonormal kets $\left|x,\lambda_{v}\right\rangle $ obtained from $\left|x,v\right\rangle $ by the relation